Dayparting on Amazon: When to Run Your Book Ads for Peak Performance

 If you do not have third-party tool access and cannot pull API data directly, here is a practical manual approach:

-2. Correlate with hourly order data from Seller Central
+- Correlate with hourly order data from KDP or Author Central

-3. Build a simple spreadsheet mapping orders by hour across your full product portfolio
+- Build a simple spreadsheet mapping orders by hour across your full book catalog

 It is not automated.
 It requires monthly maintenance.
-But it will still surface meaningful improvements for most sellers who have never looked at their hourly data.
+But it will still surface meaningful improvements for most authors who have never looked at their hourly data.

-If you want help analyzing your hourly performance data and implementing a dayparting framework that is actually based on your numbers, get in touch with the AZvertising team.
+If you want help analyzing your hourly book ad performance and implementing a dayparting framework that is actually based on your numbers, get in touch with the AZvertising team.

 Want help applying this?